Samsung/Tizen.NET/_quickguides/environment.md

 toc_sticky: true
 ---

-This section describes how to prepare to start developing Tizen .NET applications.
+Prepare to start developing Tizen .NET applications.

 Tizen .NET applications can be developed on the both **Windows** and **macOS**.
 Using `Windows` and the `Visual Studio` is recommended, or you can use another process that works better for you.